reslp/phylociraptor/README.md

 This pipeline creates phylogenomic trees for a specified set of species using different alignment, trimming and tree reconstruction methods.
 It is very scalable and runs on Linux/Unix machines and servers as well as HPC clusters.
 Phylociraptor automatically downloads genomes available on NCBI and combines them with additional specified genomes provided by the user.
 It uses BUSCO to identify single-copy orthologs which are filtered, aligned, trimmed and subjected to phylogenetic inference.

+*One word of caution:* phylociraptor is currently under active development.
+Different features may change or won't work from time to time before everything is finalized.

 ## Prerequisites
 Phylociraptor was designed in such a way that it can run on desktop computers (although this is discouraged), solitary linux servers or large HPC clusters.
 Depending on the system setup, requirements are different: